SnowPowerCore/Products.Aspire/README.md

 You may need to install dev certificate to be able to work with https.
 Use the ```dotnet dev-certs https --trust``` command.

+If Nuget restore process fails, you might also need to install some workloads.
+Use ```dotnet workload restore``` to install necessary ones for the project.

 ## How to run and links
 Run the .NET Aspire project (you can do the "Debug -> Start New Instance") and use following urls to access different parts of this system:
 - https://localhost:17150  .NET Aspire Dashboard